-Contact Information
+Contact Information Barbara Houle

-Sheila Trottier, CTE Director

-strottier@tm.edu

-701-477-7879
+bhoule@tm.edu

+701-477-7859

-Office 111I
+Office 111E

 This certificate program is designed to prepare students to enter the workforce in the field of accounting.

 Courses from the Accounting Technician Certificate will transfer to the Business Technology Management Associates of Applied Science Degree at TMCC.